Property Division Lawyers in Irvine, CA

 The trick is to think in terms of a balance sheet.
 When all is said and done, you want the assets and debts to be divided equally.
 Sometimes, this means that one party needs to give the other party an equalization payment.

-When people come to our office for a free consultation, the first thing we ask them is the date of marriage and the date of separation.
+When people come to our office for a FREE 30-MINUTE CONSULTATION, the first thing we ask them is the date of marriage and the date of separation.
 The date of separation is an extremely important (and sometimes hotly disputed) date because it determines whether an asset or debt will be characterized as separate or community property.

 Separate property is any property you brought into the marriage, or any property that can be traced back to your separate property.
 All property acquired after the date of separation is also your separate property.